-1 - Create a set of 18 atomic headbands.
+1 -Create a set of 18 atomic headbands.
 If you have a larger class, you may want to pair up the students for this activity.
-(See the note at the bottom of the page for an alternate idea!)

-• Cut 4" strips length-wise from large pieces of white or colored construction paper.
-Tape the ends together to make one long strip.
+Cut 5" strips length-wise from large pieces of white or colored construction paper.
 Laminate if possible and then fold in half lengthwise to make a band.
+Fold in half lengthwise

-• Coil all of the pipe cleaners you need to make a spring-like structure.
-Most headbands will need 8 pipe cleaners except for Hydrogen, which needs only 2 pipe cleaners.

-Insert the ends of 8 pipe cleaners in the middle.
+- Coil all of the pipe cleaners you need to make a spring-like structure.
+Most headbands will need 8 pipe cleaners except for Hydrogen, which needs only 2 pipe cleaners. - معر - Insert the ends of 8 pipe cleaners in the middle.
 Staple the pipe cleaners to the inside rim of the band to hold them in place.
 You will want to cover the inside rim with tape or strip of paper to prevent cuts from the staples.